 The SMx (x = 5.42, 5.43, or 6) solvation models, CM2, CM3, and CM4 charge models, the diabatic states algorithms, and the corresponding additions to the code and the manual are copyrighted as part of the Minnesota Charge and Solvation Technology and are included in HONDO 99 under a special understanding between the HONDO developers and the solvation model and charge model developers.
 The subroutines remain copyrighted to the authors and their institution.
-For further information about the solvation and charge model enhancements, contact Professor Christopher J. Cramer and Professor Donald G. Truhlar, Department of Chemistry, University of Minnesota, and for further information about the diabatic states enhancements, contact Professor Donald G. Truhlar, Department of Chemistry, University of Minnesota, and the diabatization code are also copyrighted and included in HONDO 99 under special understanding between the HONDO developers and the HONDOPLUS coauthors.
-The subroutines remain copyrighted to the authors and their institutions.
-For further information contact Professor Donald G. Truhlar, Department of Chemistry developers and the diabatization code are also copyrighted and included in HONDO 99 under special understanding between the HONDO developers and the HONDOPLUS coauthors.
+For further information about the solvation and charge model enhancements, contact Professor Christopher J. Cramer and Professor Donald G. Truhlar, Department of Chemistry, University of Minnesota, and for further information about the diabatic states enhancements, contact Professor Donald G. Truhlar, Department of Chemistry, University of Minnesota.
+Other enhancements to HONDOPLUS, in particular the mPW code and the diabatization code are also copyrighted and included in HONDO 99 under special understanding between the HONDO developers and the HONDOPLUS coauthors.
 The subroutines remain copyrighted to the authors and their institutions.
 For further information contact Professor Donald G. Truhlar, Department of Chemistry, University of Minnesota.